determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

 The following options are available for every search method.

-By default, ``dsat`` launches 50 Trials and runs up to 16 concurrently.
-These values can be changed via the ``--max-trials`` and ``--max-concurrent-trials`` flags.
-There is also an option to limit the number of Trials by specifying ``--max-slots``.
-Other notable flags include:

 -  ``--max-trials``: The maximum total number of trials to run.
 Default: ``50``.

 -  ``--max-concurrent-trials``: The maximum total number of trials that can run concurrently.